2023 Solar Incentives Guide for Summit, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
-The ITC offers a tax credit for a set percentage of your solar system's cost.
+Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit that reduces your taxes by a specified percentage of the money you spend on your solar system.

 State & Local Solar Incentives